shaharzep/decisions-knowledge-graph-data/evals/judge-prompts/llm-as-a-judge_STAGE 2A.md

 c) Identify all INDIVIDUAL mentions
    - Pattern: "article/artikel [X]" (not part of range or list)
    - Example: "artikel 34ter" → individual = [34ter]
+   - **EXCLUDE person references:** "de personen bedoeld in artikel X" → NOT a provision citation

 STEP 2: Build expected article set
 - From each range: add ONLY start and end articles (NOT intermediates)